 After the string of hospitalizations, Jason’s mother, Susanne Pivowar, was running out of patience.
 Jason had already unexpectedly missed nearly two months of school.
 And now a Boca Raton area hospital wanted to relocate Jason’s chest tube – a painful procedure – for a second time, after failing twice before to position it properly to inflate his struggling lung.

-After visiting Dr. Steven Stylianos, Chief of the MCH Department of Pediatric Surgery, the family received confirmation that Jason had an abnormality of his lung known as “blebs” which can cause the lungs to collapse without warning.
+After visiting Dr. Steven Stylianos, Chief of the NCH Department of Pediatric Surgery, the family received confirmation that Jason had an abnormality of his lung known as “blebs” which can cause the lungs to collapse without warning.
 Jason underwent a final procedure called a video-assisted excision of the blebs and pleurodesis that would prevent future lung collapses.

 Within a week of the surgery, Jason began easing back into the classroom, gradually increasing his school schedule and working intently to make up the missed course work.
 The remarkable teen managed to catch up in record time, completing the semester with an impressive 4.3 grade point average.